Will my course content display in the Blackboard app?

 Announcements support viewing of rich text and media in the app.
 However, instructors can only create announcements with rich text and and media in the web experience at this time.
 In the app, instructors can create plain text announcements.

-Learning modules have partial functionality in the mobile apps for both Ultra and Original courses.
-Users can't see the module table of contents like they can in a web browser.
+For Original courses, learning modules have partial functionality in the mobile apps.
+Users can't see the module table of contents like they can in a desktop web browser.
 Contents are listed similar to a content folder.

-Content items with due dates that do not appear in on the Due Dates page:
+These content items do not appear in Due Dates for Original courses:

 - LTI tools (3rd party)